 Then, scroll down to the bottom of the file.
 In my case, it looks like this:

-In my case, I temporarily disabled these lines to address a separate issue with my Bash shell but failed to comment them back in afterward.
-To correct this, I just need to remove the comment markers from these lines:
+In my case, I temporarily disabled these lines to address a separate issue with my Bash shell but failed to uncomment them afterward.
+To correct this, I need to remove the comment markers from these lines:

 After saving this file, I can run source .bashrc